Sofia-afk-24/LT1/README.md

-# Author: Princess Sofia H. Macala
-# Section: 8 - Adelfa
-# Date: September 19, 2026

 # PROJECT TITLE: Circular Garden Information Calculator

+## Description:
-## Description: This program helps determine the information about a circular garden based on the radius entered by the user
+- This program helps determine the information about a circular garden based on the radius entered by the user.

-### This allows us to use the math library so we can use math functions like math.sqrt, math.pow, etc.
+## Problem Identification
+- The school plans to create a circular garden.
+The problem is developing a python program that will determine information about the garden based on a radius entered by the user which is in simple words calculating the area, circumference, and square root.

+## Problem Decomposition
+- Getting the information (Input)
+- Calculating the information (Process)
+- Displaying the results (Output)

+## Data Representation
+- The data consist of numerical values and thus can be represented in real or float data types

+## How to Run
+- Just give the measure of the radius to the program and it will calculate the needed information to construct a circular garden.

+## Input Needed
+- Radius of the circular garden

+## Pattern Recognition
+### Use the formulas of:
+- area
+- circumference
+- square root

+## Algorithm Development
 import math

-# INPUT STAGE: Get information for the problem

-### Gets the Radius of the garden.
-GardenRadius = float(input("Enter Garden radius in meters: "))

-# PROCESS STAGE: Calculate for the complete information of the circular garden

-### Calculates for the area of the circular garden.
-Area = math.pi*math.pow(GardenRadius, GardenRadius)

-### Calculates for the circumference of the circular garden.
-Circumference = 2*math.pi*GardenRadius
+input radius
+calculate area
+calculate circumference

-### Calculates for the square root of the area of the circular garden.
+calculate square root of area
-SquareRoot = math.sqrt(Area)

-### Rounds down the area to the nearest whole number.
-AreaDown = math.floor(Area)

-### Rounds up the area to the nearest whole number.
-AreaUp = math.ceil(Area)

-# OUTPUT STAGE: Display the results.

-### Display the area of the garden
+calculate rounded down area
+calculate rounded up area
+output area to 2 decimal places output circumference to 2 decimal places output square root of area to 2 decimal places output rounded down area output rounded up area

+## Sample Output #1
+Input: 5
-print(f"Area of Garden is: {Area:.2f} square meters")
+Area of Garden is: 78.54 square meters

-### Display the circumference of the garden
-print(f"Circumference of Garden is: {Circumference:.2f} meters")
+Circumference of Garden is: 31.42 meters

-### Display the square root of the garden
-print(f"Square root of area is: {SquareRoot:.2f}")
+Square root of the area is : 8.86

-### Rounds down the area to the nearest whole number.
-print(f"Area rounded down: {AreaDown:.2f} square meters")
+Area rounded down: 78 square meters

-### Rounds up the area to the nearest whole number.
-print(f"Area rounded up: {AreaUp:.2f} square meters")
+Area rounded up: 79 square meters

-## Sample Output
+## Sample Output #2
-### Input: 5
+Input: 7
-### Area of Garden is: 78.54 square meters
+Area of Garden is: 153.94 square meters
-### Circumference of Garden is: 31.42 meters
+Circumference of Garden is: 43.98 meters
-### Square root of the area is : 8.86
+Square root of the area is : 12.41
-### Area rounded down: 78 square meters
+Area rounded down: 153 square meters
-### Area rounded up: 79 square meters
+Area rounded up: 154 square meters

-### Problem Identification = Developing a python program that will determine information about the garden based on a radius entered by the user.
-### Problem Decomposition = Getting the information (input), Calculating the information (Process), Displaying the results (Output)
-### Data Representation = in numbers (meters)
+## Author: Princess Sofia H. Macala
+## Section: 8 - Adelfa